Glareone/AZ-104-Microsoft-Azure-Administrator/README.md

 **NodePort**
 That's incorrect.
 NodePort creates a port mapping on the underlying node that allows the application to be accessed directly with the node IP address and port.

 # Network.
 Private Links.
 ExpressRoute.
 Firewall.
-Other network-related topics
+Other network-related topics (ASG, NSG, DNS, VNet, VPN Gateway)

 <details>
 <summary>Networks.
 Private links.
 ExpressRoute.
 Firewall (NAT, Application Rules, Network rules)</summary>